prmadev/prma/content/posts/guilty_pleasures.md

 I figured that my sense of guilt probably sucks every ounce of pleasure from different activities.
 That theory seemed shaky, at best.

-I figured that my sense of guilt probably suck every ounce of pleasure from different activities.
-That theory seemed shakey, at best.

 Then, just an hour ago, it hit me.
 I have been looking in the wrong place.
 My two guilty pleasures?
 Fine coffee and fine audio equipment.
 It might sound quite strange to feel guilty about these.
 But consider this: My ethical stance in life is firmly rooted in [Hedonistic Utilitarianism](https://www.utilitarianism.com/hedutil.htm), which basically means to do whatever it takes to bring the most amount of pleasure and the least amount of suffering to the world.
 For example, the pleasure I take in eating meat does not surpass the suffering it brings to the animals from which the meat came.